robert-westenberger/knowledgebase/web-development/interviewing/interview-qa.md

 ### How would you deal with dependency hell?
 ### It is said that one of the most important goals in OO design is to have high cohesion and loose coupling.
 What does it mean?
 Why is it important and how is it achieved?
 ### In your opinion, why has OOP dominated the market for so many years?
+### What does it mean when a language treats functions as first-class citizens?
+Why is it important that in a language functions are first-class citizens?
 ## Testing
 ### What is your approach to testing?
 ## Functional Programming